chocolatey/choco-wiki/ChocolateyFAQs.md

 "Okay, machine package manager, that's nice.
 What does that mean though?"
 It means you can simply install software with a few keystrokes and go get coffee while your co-workers are downloading and running an install manually (and I do mean something like an MSI).

 How about updates?
 Wouldn't it be nice to update nearly everything on your machine with a few simple keystrokes?
 We think so, too.
 Chocolatey does that. `choco upgrade all -y`

+<a id="markdown-i-need-a-tool-that-manages-software---using-scripts-to-work-with-those-unattended-installs-is-that-chocolatey" name="i-need-a-tool-that-manages-software---using-scripts-to-work-with-those-unattended-installs-is-that-chocolatey"></a>
+### I need a tool that manages software - using scripts to work with those unattended installs.
+Is that Chocolatey?
+Yes, in a nutshell that is what Chocolatey does.
+Nearly exactly what you may already be doing, except wrapped up into a package file that allows you to modularize and easily manage order with dependencies on other packages.

 <a id="markdown-what-is-the-purpose-of-chocolatey" name="what-is-the-purpose-of-chocolatey"></a>
 ### What is the purpose of Chocolatey?